Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

      "params" : {
 	        "serial" : <serial number> ,
-	        "when"  : Optional - <UTC time when to upgrade the firmware, 0 mean immediate, this is a suggestion>, "uri"   : <URI to download the firmware>
+	        "when"  : Optional - <UTC time when to upgrade the firmware, 0 mean immediate, this is a suggestion>, "uri"   : <URI to download the firmware>, "FWsignature" : <string representation of the signature for the FW> (optional) },
-     },
      "id" : <some number>
 }